Prajwal-S-6/Spring-Certification-Path/module-07/SpringBoot/example5/README.md

-* SpringBoot looks for properties file i following places in following order:
+* SpringBoot looks for properties file in following places in following order:

 1. Profile specific:
    * Outside Jar  application-{profile}.properties or .yaml in /config subdirectory or in current directory